使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 Alan: I've heard schho much about all you guyschh!

-[Time lapse, Alan is leaving.]
+[Time lapse.
+Alan is leaving.]

-Monica: (to Alan) Thanks.
+Monica: [to Alan] Thanks.
 I'll call you tomorrow.
-(Alan exits, to all) Okay.
-Okay, let's let the Alan-bashing begin.
-Who's gonna take the first shot, hmm?
+[Alan exits.]
+Okay.
+Okay.
+Let's let the Alan-bashing begin.

-shot :a remark or an action that is usually one of a series, and is aimed against sb/sth that you are arguing or competing with
+shot: a remark or an action that is usually one of a series, and is aimed against someone or something that you are

-Ross: …I'll go.
-Let's start with the way he kept picking at- no, I'm sorry, I can't do this, can't do this.
-We loved him.
+Ross: I'll go.
+Let's start with the way he kept picking at- You know, I'm sorry.
+I can't do this.
+Can't do it.
+We

-All: Loved him!
+All: We loved him!
 Yeah!
 He's great!

 Monica: Wait a minute!
 We're talking about someone that I'm going out with?